avani17101/avani17101.github.io/_pages/about.md

 * Nov 2019* Jan 2020: RL Researcher
   * Robotics Research Centre
 ===
-      * Worked on several SOTA RL algorithms in Robotics and Control under Professor Madhav Krishna.
+      * Worked with Professor Madhav Krishna to explore several SOTA RL algorithms in Robotics and Control.
-      * Implemented algorithms from Monte-Carlo to PPO, TRPO, DDPG etc from scratch.
+      * Implemented algorithms like PPO, TRPO, DDPG etc from scratch.
-      * Also used open AI gym, RLib, Vowpall wabbit and engines like Gazebo, Mojuco for control in robotics.
+      * Also explored open AI gym, RLib, Vowpall wabbit and engines like Gazebo, Mojuco for control in robotics.